Arts Across the Curriculum, Grades 9-12

 Students in grades 9-12 explore how many different rhythmic combinations can be improvised in a jazz/blues piece of music.

-Find 29 curriculum units in total.
-These four are perfect for teaching visual arts and social studies.
+36 units and guides, many perfect for teaching visual arts and social studies.

 Lessons for elementary and secondary teachers to prompt classroom discussion and learning of the history of Impressionist painting.